ForgeRock (NYSE:FORG) Issues FY 2021 Earnings Guidance

-ForgeRock (NYSE:FORG) last posted its earnings results on Wednesday, November 10th.
-The company reported ($0.35) EPS for the quarter, beating analysts’ consensus estimates of ($0.45) by $0.10.
-On average, sell-side analysts expect that ForgeRock will post -0.93 EPS for the current year.

-Several large investors have recently added to or reduced their stakes in the company.
-Royal Bank of Canada bought a new stake in shares of ForgeRock during the third quarter worth $674,000.
-UBS Group AG bought a new stake in shares of ForgeRock during the third quarter worth $378,000.
-Cubist Systematic Strategies LLC bought a new stake in shares of ForgeRock during the third quarter worth $90,000.
-Finally, Morgan Stanley bought a new stake in shares of ForgeRock during the third quarter worth $34,000.
-Institutional investors and hedge funds own 3.02% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the company.
+Morgan Stanley acquired a new position in shares of ForgeRock during the 3rd quarter worth approximately $34,000.
+Cubist Systematic Strategies LLC acquired a new position in ForgeRock in the 3rd quarter valued at $90,000.
+UBS Group AG acquired a new position in ForgeRock in the 3rd quarter valued at $378,000.
+Finally, Royal Bank of Canada acquired a new position in ForgeRock in the 3rd quarter valued at $674,000.
+3.02% of the stock is owned by institutional investors and hedge funds.

 ForgeRock Inc provides digital identity, delivers modern identity and access management solutions for consumers, employees and things to simply and safely access the connected world.
 ForgeRock Inc is based in SAN FRANCISCO.